-$^{^{42}}$ 94% is based on total line items of 899,228 (Total paid claim line items in Sept.
+$^{^{44}}$ 94% is based on total line items of 899,228 (Total paid claim line items in Sept.
 2017), of which 128,955 were denied for payment by the MCO.
 Of the 128,955 denied, 121,042 had no explanation.
 121,042 / 128,955 = 94%

-- 5.1 Actively seek recommendations for data elements from MFCU, Utah OIG Program Integrity, Milliman, Inc., other DOH divisions and primary stakeholders dependent on encounter data quality and usability.
-In addition, provide planned, structured, formalized training to stakeholders for analyzing encounter data per stakeholder recommendations.
-For example, training on different data fields that contain multiple data types, and linking of fields contained in different tables. - 5.2 Develop a centrally controlled data dictionary containing definitions of all acceptable encounter fields and values, and include mapping to other encounter fields and tables contained in the Medicaid Data Warehouse. - 5.3 Define or specify precise codes for MCE denial of payment to providers.
+- 5.1 Actively seek recommendations for data elements from MFCU, Utah OIG Program Integrity, Milliman, Inc., and other stakeholders dependent on encounter data quality and usability.
+In addition, discuss training needed for stakeholders to understand and analyze encounter data. - 5.2 Develop a centrally controlled data dictionary containing definitions of all acceptable encounter fields and values, and include mapping to other encounter fields and tables contained in the Medicaid Data Warehouse. - 5.3 Define or specify precise codes for MCE denial of payment to providers.
 PI and other stakeholders can then use the codes to identify the reason for denial of payment and its claim history. - 5.4 Add encounter fields to Views not already available in the Views, for example the dental services data elements. - 5.5 Program the S.O.A. gateway to allow all 837 syntactically valid data elements defined in the Guides and Companion Guides, and code sets including the CN1 segment, through to downstream systems.
 Identify a method to capture and report the X12 specified CN1 segment of the six, post payment fields and make the CN1 segment contractually obligated.

-Encounter records of provider claims paid or processed during September 2017
+Appendix 1 Encounter records of provider claims paid or processed during September 2017